antimof/UxPlay/README.md

 4. The AirPlay server now terminates correctly when the gstreamer display window is closed, and is relaunched with the same settings to wait for a new connection.
 The program uxplay terminates when Ctrl-C is typed in the terminal window.
+The **-t _timeout_** option relaunches the server after _timeout_ seconds  of inactivity to allow new connections to be made.

 5. In principle, multiple instances of uxplay can be run simultaneously using the **-m** (generate random MAC address) option to give each a different ("local" as opposed to "universal")  MAC address.
 If the **-p [n]** option is used, they also need separate network port choices.
-(However, there may be a large latency, and running two instances of uxplay simultaneously on the same computer may not be very useful; using -fps option to force streaming framerates below 30fps could be useful.)
+(However, there may be a large latency, and running two instances of uxplay simultaneously on the same computer may not be very useful; using the **-fps** option to force streaming framerates below 30fps could be helpful.)

 6. Without the **-p** [n] option,  uxplay makes a random dynamic assignment of network ports.
 This will not work if most ports are closed by a firewall.